-- PERS_15 Out-of-class activities help students explore diverse perspectives, cultures, and world views - PERS_18 How often do senior administrators publicly advocate the need for students to respect perspectives different from their own? - PERS_17 How often do faculty members publicly advocate the need for students to respect perspectives different from their own? - PERS_19 How often do student affairs professionals publicly advocate the need for students to respect perspectives different from their own? - PERS_20 How often do students publicly advocate the need for students to respect perspectives different from their own? - PERS_16 Classes encourage students to research ideas and explore controversial issues with various perspectives using evidence-based claims
+- 1. PERS_15 - Out-of-class activities help students explore diverse perspectives, cultures, and world views - 2.
+PERS_16 Classes encourage students to research ideas and explore controversial issues with various perspectives using evidence-based claims - 3.
+PERS_17 How often do faculty members publicly advocate the need for students to respect perspectives different from their own? - 4.
+PERS_18 - How often do senior administrators publicly advocate the need for students to respect perspectives different from their own? - 5.
+PERS_19 How often do student affairs professionals publicly advocate the need for students to respect perspectives different from their own? - 6.
+PERS_20 - How often do students publicly advocate the need for students to respect perspectives different from their own?